minhhg/android/news_reader/README.md

 ## Introduction
-This is my very Android project (2013-2014) for News Reading App, called  aNewsReader.
+This is my very old Android project (2013-2014) for News Reading App, called  aNewsReader.
 Allow you to manage News websites and reading (audio).
 It is very basic and was developed using App Inventer (https://ai2.appinventor.mit.edu/) so do not expect a perfect app.
 I shared here for any people interested to develop it further.